The Best Part of the Russia Scandal Is All the Merch

 For anyone named America

-Imagine the added layer of hilarity that would ensue if America Ferrera, for example, wore this T-shirt.
+Imagine the added layer of hilarity that would ensure if America Ferrera, for example, wore this T-shirt.

 For a liberal who doesn't mind getting mistaken for a Trump supporter from afar